ttibensky/nestjs-ddd-rest-api-rpg/README.md

 - run `task up`
   - this will spin up all docker containers, imports database seed, runs `npm i`, so it might take a minute or two
-  - if you wish to see the progess, run `taks logs` or tail logs of specific containers until everything is ready
+  - if you wish to see the progress, run `taks logs` or tail logs of specific containers until everything is ready

 ## Usage

 - run `task --list-all` to list all available commands
 - run `task down up logs` to restart the project and start tailing logs from all containers
 - run `task down && sudo rm -rf mongo/data && task up` to re-seed database and start the project
+- run `task test` to run tests
 - run `task npm <your-arguments>` to execute npm command inside the `nest` container; examples:
   - `clear && task npm -- run test`
   - `task npm -- install -g thanks`